 Fact: Most people who attempt or complete suicide have talked about or given some warning sign about their suicidal intentions.
 Suicide Risk Questionnaire

-Fact: Research evidence and clinical experience recommend asking the student in a direct and compassionate manner about suicidal thoughts and/or intent.
+Fact: Research evidence and clinical experience recommend asking the student directly and compassionately about suicidal thoughts and/or intent.
 Instead of “planting the idea,” asking in a caring way often reduces the student’s anxiety and offers you and others opportunities to deter suicidal behavior.

-5. Myth: I believe that the student won’t follow-through on his/her threat to suicide – it’s just an attempt to get attention.
-If someone is going to kill themselves, they just do it without telling anyone.
+5. Myth: I believe that the student won’t follow through on his/her threat to suicide – it’s just an attempt to get attention.
+If someone is going to kill themselves, they do it without telling anyone.

-Fact: Suicide is the 2nd leading cause of death among college students Any threat to suicide is to be taken seriously as a communication by the student for wanting and needing help.
+Fact: Suicide is the 2nd leading cause of death among college students.
+Any threat to suicide is to be taken seriously as communication by the student for needing help.
 Most people who commit suicide have talked about or shown definite warning signs of their suicidal intentions.

 6. Myth: All individuals who are suicidal are depressed.

 Fact: Thoughts and feelings associated with suicide are some of the indicators for depression, but not all individuals who attempt or complete suicide are depressed.
 Other emotional factors may be involved.
-It is estimated that 90% of all suicides are related to mental illnesses including depression, bipolar disorder, anxiety and some personality disorders.
+It is estimated that 90% of all suicides are related to mental illnesses, including depression, bipolar disorder, anxiety, and personality disorders.

-7. Myth: I do not have to be concerned about the student whose mood and suicidality seems improved.
+7. Myth: I do not have to be concerned about the student whose mood and suicidality seem improved.

-Fact: Many suicides can occur up to several months after noticeable improvement because the individual has the energy to act on suicidal thoughts.
+Fact: Many suicides can occur several months after noticeable improvement because the individual has the energy to act on suicidal thoughts.